Pradiptocodes1/MachineLearning/README.md

 The goal of the project is to develop a model that can predict the age of an abalone based purely on the other physical measurements.
 T his would allow researchers to estimate the abalone’s age without having to cut its shell and count the rings.

-ML Algorithm implemented - kNN
+ML Algorithm implemented - kNN <br>
 Fine Tuning of HyperParameters done using GridSearchCV

 Data taken from uci repository.